Japan in the Asian Century

 16. Japan and robotics

 As part of Abenomics, Japan has adopted a new robot strategy.
-Robots are part of policies to deal with ageing population.
-(2) (3) Robots in service sector.
-Social robots.
+Abe wants to showcase robotics at 2020 Olympics.

 Today's robotics are now part of the 4th industrial revolution (Industry 4.0).
 This refers to a set of highly disruptive technologies, such as artificial intelligence (AI), robotics, blockchain and 3D printing, that are transforming social, economic and political systems.